viggin543/homebrew-cellar/README.md

  `$ tip`

- `$ clone  => will clone a repository using pre-push and prepare-commit-msg hooks . integrated with crucibot`
+ `$ clone  => will clone a repository integrated with pre-push , prepare-commit-msg hooks , crucibot`

  ```^___^```